alexprengere/reprmixin/README.md

-# reprmixin
+# ReprMixin

 Automatic `repr` on your Python objects, with the classic namedtuple-like display.

 Note that class attributes, class methods, static methods, instance methods and properties will not appear in the `repr`, only instance attributes.
 This also works whether `slots` are defined or not.

 ```python
 >>> from reprmixin import ReprMixin